 Billnäs has an active village association that organizes events throughout the year in the village.
 Every year in July, the Billnäs Antique Days attract thousands of visitors from all over Finland to the charming ironworks milieu.
-During the Christmas season it is worth paying a visit to Christmas in Billnäs Village -event, when program and bazaars are organized around the village.
+During the Christmas season it’s worth paying a visit to Christmas in Billnäs Village -event, when program and bazaars are organized around the village.

 Carl Billsten – Finland’s first ironmaster